merenlab/anvio.org/help/main/programs/anvi-get-aa-counts/index.md

 Similarly to <span class="artifact-p">[anvi-get-codon-frequencies](/help/main/programs/anvi-get-codon-frequencies)</span>, this program counts the number of times each amino acid occurs in a given sequence, whether that's a <span class="artifact-n">[collection](/help/main/artifacts/collection)</span>, <span class="artifact-n">[bin](/help/main/artifacts/bin)</span>, set of contigs (listed in a <span class="artifact-n">[splits-txt](/help/main/artifacts/splits-txt)</span>), or a set of genes.
 The output of this is a <span class="artifact-n">[aa-frequencies-txt](/help/main/artifacts/aa-frequencies-txt)</span>.

-There are four possible things you can count the amino acid frequencies in:
+There are four possible targets you can count amino acid frequencies in:
 * All of the contigs in a <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span>
 * A series of <span class="artifact-n">[bin](/help/main/artifacts/bin)</span>s
 * A list of contigs